wortell-smart-learning/dax-powerbi-ssas/01-introduction-to-dax/11-operators-minilab.md

 # Operators

-Om de werking van operators wat te "testen" gaan we een flink aantal *calculated columns* en *calculated measures* aanmaken.
-Open hiervoor het bestand **11-operators-minilab**
+To "test" the functionality of operators, we are going to create a significant number of calculated columns and calculated measures.
+Open the file **11-operators-minilab** for this purpose.

-## Arithmetic (rekenkundig)
+## Arithmetic

-Om de rekenkundige operators te testen, maken we een eenvoudige measure aan waarin we direct enkele berekeningen uitvoeren.
-Sleep de measures naar het canvas om te kijken of de inhoud klopt met je verwachtingen.
-Wellicht moet je nog even schakelen van visual om het resultaat goed weer te geven.
+To test the arithmetic operators, we will create a simple measure in which we perform some calculations directly.
+Drag the measures onto the canvas to verify if the content matches your expectations.
+You may need to switch to a different visual to display the result correctly.

 1. `4 = 2 + 2`
-2. `5 = 4 + 2` (je leest het goed)
+2. `5 = 4 + 2` (yes, you read it correctly)
 3. `groot = 10 ^ 200`
 4. `Het is vandaag maandag = WEEKDAY(TODAY()) = 2`

-## Logical (logisch)
+## Logical

-5. Maak een measure met de naam `Is het vandaag donderdag?` die twee waarden kan hebben:
+5. Create a measure named `Is het vandaag donderdag?` that can have two possible values:
-   * Als het vandaag donderdag is: "Het is vandaag donderdag"
+   * If today is Thursday: "Het is vandaag donderdag"
-   * Als het vandaag geen donderdag is: "Het is vandaag geen donderdag!"
+   * If today is not Thursday: "Het is vandaag geen donderdag!"
-   * Gebruik IF
+   * Use IF
-6. Maak een measure met de naam `Gegroet`.
-De measure kan de volgende waarden hebben:
+6. Create a measure named `Gegroet`.
+The measure can have the following values:
-   * Voor 12:00 "Goedemorgen!"
+   * Before 12:00 PM: "Goedemorgen!"
-   * Na 12:00 "Goedemiddag!"
+   * After 12:00 PM: "Goedemiddag!"
-   * Gebruik **IF**, **HOUR** en **NOW()**
+   * Use **IF**, **HOUR**, and **NOW()**
-   * *(Bonus, pas proberen als de measure werkt: Na 19:00 "Goedenavond!")*
+   * *(Bonus, try it once the measure works: After 7:00 PM: "Goedenavond!")*
-7. Combineer nu de measures 5 en 6 in een nieuwe measure `De Donderdagochtendgroet`
+7. Now combine measures 5 and 6 into a new measure `De Donderdagochtendgroet`
-   * Op donderdagmiddag: "Het is donderdagmiddag!!"
+   * On Thursday afternoon: "Het is donderdagmiddag!!"
-   * Op alle andere tijden: de waarde van de measure `Gegroet`
+   * At all other times: the value of measure `Gegroet`
-   * Gebruik slechts één IF-statement binnen deze measure
+   * Use only one IF statement within this measure

 ## Concatenation

-7. Pas de functie van stap 6 aan, zodat je bij je (login)naam wordt genoemd in de tekst.
+7. Modify the function from step 6 so that your (login)name is mentioned in the text.
-   * Gebruik hier de functie **USERPRINCIPALNAME()** voor
+   * Use the function **USERPRINCIPALNAME()** for this
-   * De tekst ziet er nu uit als "Goedemiddag, koos@bitrainer.nl!"
+   * The text should now be "Goedemiddag, koos@bitrainer.nl!"